 Some of its main health benefits come from the fact that it is a fermented food, meaning that it’s probiotic, providing us with healthy bacteria to support our own gut bacteria.
 Believe it or not, these beneficial bacteria (collectively our ‘microboime’) play vital roles in our immune system, brain, organ, and digestive health!

 If you make it at home (which I highly recommend – it’s delicious), follow the instructions and do not boil the water!
 This would kill the healthy bacteria and as such reduce the health benefits.

-Not only is it fun to say *shabu-shabu* (which is in fact onomatopeoia), it’s fun to make, eat, and is low carb.
-If you get the opportunity to eat this dish, it is an excellent addition to the keto diet, often being fairly high in fat.
+Not only is it fun to say “shabu-shabu” (which is in fact onomatopeoia), it’s fun to make, eat, and is low carb.
+Often being fairly high in fat, if you get the opportunity to eat this dish, it is an excellent addition to the keto diet,

 Picture the setting: you, maybe a few friends, maybe family, sitting around a table at a Japanese restaurant.
 Then over comes a large pot of hot broth (probably kombu dashi*), along with a plate or tray of extremely thin, well-marbled raw meat.

 At first you’re confused, but pick up your chopsticks nonetheless.
 As your waiter gestures, you quickly figure out what’s going on.
-As you pick up the meat and begin stirring it in the broth, the name “shabu-shabu” comes to make sense, as you hear.
-And soon you find yourself enjoying delicious meat connect exactly to your liking!
+You pick up the meat and begin stirring it in the broth, the name “shabu-shabu” comes to make sense, as you hear.
+And soon you find yourself enjoying delicious meat cooked exactly to your liking!